skipperq93/cyberkit/Tools/WebKitBot/ReadMe.md

-# WebKitBot
+# CyberKitBot

-New WebKitBot implementation for WebKit Slack #changes and #dev channels.
+New CyberKitBot implementation for CyberKit Slack #changes and #dev channels.
-This node.js app has two bot features, WKR and WebKitBot.
+This node.js app has two bot features, WKR and CyberKitBot.
 WKR is fetching git.webkit.org RSS feed periodically, extracting data from that, and posting them to #changes channel.
-WebKitBot is an interactive bot in #dev to serve `revert` feature for you without clobbering your WebKit working copy.
+CyberKitBot is an interactive bot in #dev to serve `revert` feature for you without clobbering your CyberKit working copy.

 ## Steps to run